taneliang/Computer-Satellite/README.md

 ## Background

 Computer Satellite was written back in 2012 as a primitive voice-controlled system.
 Once paired with Computer Command, it still works, albeit a little slowly.
-But you get that beautiful Star Trek computer beeps and that makes me very happy.
+Plus, it uses those beautiful Star Trek LCARS computer beeps and that makes me very happy.

 Most of the code from back then has been preserved, but a few changes were made in 2016 to allow Xcode 8 to build it for iOS 10.